MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 ```

 ### -CallbackRequestDtmf
 The DTMF touch-tone key the caller will be told to press to select callback.
+The CallbackRequestDtmf must be set to one of the following values:

+- Tone0 to Tone9 - Corresponds to DTMF tones from 0 to 9.
+- ToneStar - Corresponds to DTMF tone *.
+- TonePound - Corresponds to DTMF tone #.

 This parameter becomes a required parameter when IsCallbackEnabled is set to `True`.

 ```yaml
 Type: String